 The Ph.D. qualifying oral exam and the final defense exam are conducted by committees that are set up by the student and approved by the option representative.
 Members of these Ph.D. committees also serve as second or backup mentors in cases where such additional advising and problem solving are appropriate.

 The candidate is required to take a final oral examination covering the doctoral thesis and its significance in and relation to his or her major field.
 This final examination will be given no less than two weeks after the doctoral thesis has been presented in final form, and before its approval.
 This examination must be taken at least four weeks before the commencement at which the degree is to be granted.
+The Med-EE Ph.D. thesis must be related to both options.
+The final thesis defense exam is conducted by a committee that is set up by the student and approved by the option representative of the home department.
+The committee must be composed of 2 members from each option.
+The committee must include the advisor, but another member of the committee must be selected as chair.

 Periodic meetings between the advising faculty and the graduate student are an integral part of the Ph.D. program.
 These meetings should be at sufficiently frequent intervals, as determined by the student and adviser.
 Students are also encouraged to meet with other members of the Ph.D. committee, the option representative, the executive officer, or Caltech's ombudsperson to discuss problems relating to satisfactory progress.